cody35367/other-scripts/okd/README.md

 ## oVirt
 - **!!THIS FAILED AND IS NOT WORKING!!**
 - Kept for reference
+- A guide for setting OKD on oVirt. oVirt will be setup as a VM and will use nested virtualization to host the OKD cluster.
+I have only tested this process on Fedora 32 Workstation.
 ### Install Client tools
 Use the below script to install in your home directory.
 ```bash